arivan-amin/arivan-amin/README.md

 <hr>

-- I’m working on creating multiple **Clean Microservices Template**, which are Microservices that adheres to Clean Architecture and Clean Code rules, also applies the modern best practices in software development.
+- I’m working on creating multiple **Clean Microservices Template**, which are Microservices back-end that adheres to Clean Architecture, Clean Code, CQRS, SOLID principles, AOP, and some more modern best practices in software development.

-- I'm also continuing to enhance my knowledge in **Spring Boot, Microservices, Clean Architecture, and DDD**

 - 📫 How to reach me **arivanamin@gmail.com**